 - Investment Accounts – Setting aside money in an investment account is a great way to make retirement happen as early as possible.
 Even without tax advantages, this form of saving can be a huge asset for retirement.

-- Low-Interest Student Debt – Right now, student loan refinance companies are offering rates below 2.5%.
+- Low-Interest Student Debt – Right now, student loan refinance companies are offering rates below 2%.
 If you are lucky enough to have a student loan interest rate this low, you could be better off just paying the minimum and investing the money rather than paying down the debt.
-If you are earning 5% on your money and only spending 3% on the interest, you come out ahead.
-There are risks to this approach for sure, but for the couple with student debt who prioritizes retirement, it can be a smart move.
+For instance, if you are earning 5% on your money and only spending 3% on the interest, you come out ahead.
+There are risks to this approach for sure.
+However, for the couple with student debt who prioritizes retirement, it can be a smart move.

 The one thing that can throw these priorities out the door is trying to buy a house…